ryanrocket/www.julialang.org/blog/_posts/2019-08-01-artifacts.md

 ]
 ```

-Because jll packages are registered just like any other public package, installing these build dependencies is as simple as querying the registry, cloning the latest version of the jll package, inspecting its `Artifact.toml` file and unpacking the appropriate artifact within the build prefix.
+Because jll packages are registered just like any other public package, installing these build dependencies is as simple as querying the registry, cloning the latest version of the jll package, inspecting its `Artifacts.toml` file and unpacking the appropriate artifact within the build prefix.
 Even better, these build dependencies are automatically recorded as dependencies for the generated new jll package.

 # Updating your packages